anmonteiro/now-static-bin/README.md

 ## Limitations

 - Currently only HTTP servers are supported.
-- `"port"` is mandatory in the configuration, defaults to 8080.
 - The
   [`maxLambdaSize`](https://zeit.co/docs/v2/deployments/concepts/lambdas/#maximum-bundle-size)
   setting defaults to 25MB.
 You can override this (up to a limit of 50MB) in the